-For decades the world’s great forests have been under siege, with research increasingly highlighting the risks posed to life on this planet by the loss of these vital carbon stores, and the collapse of the biodiversity they contain.
-My own experiences travelling to Northern Peru and Southern Africa in recent years to carry out wildlife research have meant that I am increasingly aware how the ‘true wilderness’ of many people’s imagination is ceasing to exist due to the encroachment of human populations.
+For centuries the world’s great forests have been under siege.
+Research is increasingly highlighting the risks posed to life on this planet by the loss of these vital carbon stores, and the collapse of the biodiversity they contain.
+My experiences travelling to Northern Peru and Southern Africa in recent years to carry out wildlife research have shown me how the ‘true wilderness’ of many people’s imagination is ceasing to exist.

 At these frontlines of high plant and animal diversity, increasing deforestation drives human-wildlife conflict over land and food resources, and thus survival.
 In South Africa the once diverse landscape is now greatly divided, privatised and fenced, while in the Amazon basin huge expanses of rainforest have been decimated for logging and mining.

-While the origins of COVID-19 remain uncertain, the current pandemic has highlighted the profound risks posed to humanity by disease spill-over from the natural world.
-According to a recent report by IPBES (Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services), an estimated 1.7 million currently undiscovered viruses are thought to exist in mammal and avian hosts.
+While the origins of COVID-19 remain uncertain, the current pandemic has highlighted the profound risks posed to humanity by zoonotic disease spill-over.
+According to a recent report by IPBES (Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services), an estimated 1.7 million currently undiscovered viruses are thought to exist in animal hosts.
 Of these, 631,000–827,000 could have the ability to infect humans (IPBES 2020).
 The study specifically identifies the importance of engaging Indigenous Peoples and local communities in pandemic prevention programmes.
 It also clearly traces human induced land-use change, deforestation, agricultural expansion and wildlife trading as driving pandemics.
-It is not the animals who are to blame, it is us.
+It is not wildlife that is to blame, it is us.

 "If recent events have taught us anything, it is that our fates are deeply entwined: environmental health means global health for all organisms, and that includes ourselves."

 Not only is the risk of disease connected to increasing and indiscriminate land use change – whole ecosystems are being degraded and polluted.
 Indigenous communities who depend on the fragile natural balance within these territories are often hardest hit, and can do little to respond without secure tenure and recognised rights.
-During a stint of research during 2018 in the Pacaya Samiria National Park in the Northern Loreto region of Peru, members of the Cocama Indigenous People informed me how deforestation for mining upriver had affected their livelihoods: heavy metals such as uranium had leached into water systems, meaning fewer, smaller fish, with many suffering deformities.
-Being heavily dependent on fishing for both food and trade, and also reliant on the same tainted water sources, the impact on the Cocama People has unsurprisingly been devastating, both in terms of health and economy.
+During a stint of research during 2018 in the Pacaya Samiria National Park in the Northern Loreto region of Peru, members of the Cocama Indigenous Peoples informed me of how mining upriver had affected their livelihoods: heavy metals such as uranium had leached into water systems, meaning fewer, smaller fish, with many suffering deformities.
+Being heavily dependent on fishing for both food and trade, and also reliant on the same tainted water sources, the impact on the Cocama People has unsurprisingly been devastating, both for health and economy.